peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 directories to which it does not have any permission.
-For example the user `john.doe` authorized an application to access his calendar data, but the application now tries to access data belonging to `jane.doe`, i.e. go outside the *userRoot* directory.
+For example the user `john.doe` authorized an application to access his calendar data, but the application now tries to access data belonging to `jane.doe`, i.e. go outside the *storageRoot* directory.
 This should not be allowed and an error should be
 returned:

     HTTP/1.1 403 Forbidden